fixmycrypto/FixMyCrypto/README.md

 ### Missing Words:

 If you are missing some words and don't know where they go or which position(s) are missing, add a question mark (`?`) to the end of the phrase for each missing word.
-For example, if you only have 11 out of 12 words, you would put:
+For example, if you only have 11 out of 12 words:

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi ?",